-April 2017 - I was delighted that my short story 'Thanks for Applying' was shortlisted and received an Honourable Mention in the L Ron Hubbard, 'Writers of the Future' quarterly competition.
-You can find out more about this competition and its alumni below.
+I was delighted that my short story "Thanks for Applying" was shortlisted and received an Honourable Mention in the L Ron Hubbard, "Writers of the Future" quarterly competition in 2017.

 'A must read for anyone looking for a gentle nudge out the door."